 While this is not necessary in every instance, it can be beneficial to some sheets.
-But individually centering cells, column or rows can be tedious, so thankfully there is a simple way to center all of the cells in your spreadsheet at once.
+But individually centering cells, columns, or rows can be tedious, so thankfully, there is a simple way to center all of the cells in your spreadsheet at once.
 So continue reading our tutorial below to find out how.

 Horizontally Center All Cells in Excel 2013